 The choices seem clear in principle.
 We do not want to apply technical knowledge to hurt ourselves.
 Rather, we want to use it to assist our well-being.
 We want to minimize pain and the states that cause it and maximize pleasure and the states that give rise to it.
 Hence, the purpose we pursue with our technical efforts - and our engagement of philosophy - seems to be happiness.

 But happiness - and the philosophical efforts to investigate it - go even further.
-I have found that not only the activities of humans and humanity but life and nature in general can be described as being motivated by drives pursuant to their dispositions whose objective is the satisfaction of these drives - and thus happiness in a wider sense.
+I have found that not only the activities of humans and humanity - but of life and nature in general - can be described similarly.
+They all can be seen being motivated by drives pursuant to their dispositions whose objective is the satisfaction of these drives - and thus happiness in a wider sense.
 The conscious proclivities of humans and other animals seem to be a mere consequence and at times most noticeable aspect of a larger general happiness principle.

 One might say that philosophy is an expression as well as a consideration of that general happiness principle not only as it applies to humans, but also in other scientific inquiries, including those that have been split off.